 Advanced Features

-We’ve come a long way!
-By now, you’ve learned 99% of the things you’ll need to know when writing Rust.
-Before we do one more project in Chapter 20, let’s talk about a few things you may run into that last 1% of the time.
-Feel free to use this chapter as a reference for when you run into something unknown in the wild; the features you’ll learn to use here are useful in very specific situations.
-We don’t want to leave these features out, but you won’t find yourself reaching for them often.
+By now, you’ve learned the most commonly used parts of the Rust programming language.
+Before we do one more project in Chapter 20, we’ll look at a few aspects of the language you might run into every once in a while.
+You can use this chapter as a reference for when you encounter any unknowns when using Rust.
+The features you’ll learn to use in this chapter are useful in very specific situations.
+Although you might not reach for them often, we want to make sure you have a grasp of all the features Rust has to offer.

-In this chapter, we’re going to cover:
+In this chapter, we’ll cover:

-Unsafe Rust: for when you need to opt out of some of Rust’s guarantees and make yourself responsible for upholding the guarantees instead
+Unsafe Rust: How to opt out of some of Rust’s guarantees and take responsibility for manually upholding those guarantees

-Advanced Lifetimes: syntax for complex lifetime situations
+Advanced lifetimes: Syntax for complex lifetime situations

-Advanced Traits: Associated Types, default type parameters, fully qualified syntax, supertraits, and the newtype pattern in relation to traits
+Advanced traits: Associated types, default type parameters, fully qualified syntax, supertraits, and the newtype pattern in relation to traits

-Advanced Types: some more about the newtype pattern, type aliases, the “never” type, and dynamically sized types
+Advanced types: More about the newtype pattern, type aliases, the never type, and dynamically sized types

-Advanced Functions and Closures: function pointers and returning closures
+Advanced functions and closures: Function pointers and returning closures

 It’s a panoply of Rust features with something for everyone!
 Let’s dive in!